Whenever we see a motorcyclist on the streets of Los Angeles, a lot of us tend to think, “Oh, look. He is on a suicide mission.”

 Second of all, despite the widespread bias against motorcyclists, getting compensated as a motorcycle biker is possible.

 Here at the Law Offices of Howard Craig Kornberg, we know your struggles.
-Many of our experienced bike accident attorneys own and ride motorcycles ourselves, which gives us an edge over those who have no idea what it’s like riding a bike in the busy streets of Los Angeles.
+Many of our experienced motorcycle accident attorneys own and ride motorcycles ourselves, which gives us an edge over those who have no idea what it’s like riding a bike in the busy streets of Los Angeles.